Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 }
 {% endhighlight %}

-Very similar but little more fancy is with the Nyan catnips:
+Very similar but a little more fancy is with the Nyan's catnip:

 {% highlight js %}
 //first load img with nyan cat and light effect